 - Where is the location of your spinal injury?
 Knowing where your spinal injury is will help the underwriters in knowing the severity of it.
 For example, the higher the injury, the more serious it usually is – and the more likely an applicant is to obtain either a severe substandard policy rating or possibly even a decline.

 - Do you have any other medical condition(s) in addition to paraplegia?
 If you have other medical conditions – especially those such as bone issues and / or arthritis, which could aggravate the paraplegia symptoms – then it will be necessary to let the insurance underwriters know about this.

-- Do you meet regularly with your physician for check-ups?
-Meeting regularly with your physician or other medical professionals is a good indication to the insurance underwriters that you are working to manage your health condition.
+- Are there scheduled meetings with a physician for check-ups?
+Meeting regularly with your physician or other medical professionals is a good indication to the insurance underwriters.

-- Have you had any relevant lab or diagnostic testing performed within the past year?
+- In the last year what tests have been done on you?
 If you have had any relevant lab or diagnostic testing performed such as an MRI or a CT-scan within the past year, it is possible that the insurance underwriters may wish to view the results of these tests.
 Doing so may help the underwriters to obtain a more clear view of your overall condition.